Colon Cancer: Q&A with a Gastroenterologist

 Are there any other ways I can prevent colon cancer?

 Getting a colon cancer screening is the single most effective way to prevent colon cancer.
-In addition, studies have shown your diet and lifestyle can also lower your colon cancer risk:
+In addition, studies have shown that diet and lifestyle can also lower your colon cancer risk.
+Here are some tips:

 - Eat lots of fruits and vegetables.